syncfusion-content/fileformat-docs/File-Formats/DocIO/Format-Chart-Area.md

 Chart area refers to the space that contains the chart or graph you've inserted into a slide.
 It includes the entire chart and all its elements, such as data points, labels, axes, and the plot area.
 Using Syncfusion [.NET Core Word (DocIO)](https://www.syncfusion.com/document-processing/word-framework/net-core/word-library) library you can customize the chart area in the chart.

-## Customization of border
+## Customization of Border
-The following code snippet shows how to modify the border of the chart area.
+The following code snippet illustrates how to modify the border of the chart area.

 {% tabs %}
 {% highlight c# tabtitle="C#" %}